IBM/ibm_zosmf/docs/source/modules/zmf_sca.rst

         access
-          Level of access that is required to the security resource for the specified user ID or group ID.
+          Level of access that is required for the security resource for the specified user ID or group ID.

           Value can be the following